Adrenaline – Emergency treatment for anaphylaxis, administered by intra muscular injection.

 Allergist – Consultant in allergic diseases

-Anaphylaxis – The most severe type of allergic reaction involving many organs in the body.
+Anaphylaxis– The most severe type of allergic reaction involving many organs in the body.
 Onset of symptoms are immediate often affecting the breathing, and may be fatal if not treated immediately.

 Antibodies - Substances produced by the body to protect itself against infection.
 Immunoglobulin E antibodies (IgE) are produced by the body in an allergic reaction.

-Antihistamines – Medications used to treat allergic reactions by blocking the action of histamine in the body.
+Antihistamine – Medications used to treat allergic reactions by blocking the action of histamine in the body.

-Angiodema – A swelling of the deeper layers of the skin, usually occurring in soft tissues such as the eyes, lips, and tongue.
+Angioedema – A swelling of the deeper layers of the skin, usually occurring in soft tissues such as the eyes, lips, and tongue.